revathskumar/blog.revathskumar.com/_posts/2020-06-26-auto-deploy-to-heroku-using-gitlab-ci.md

 For this blog post, we will take a rails app with a Postgres database.
 We need Gitlab to run the unit tests and deploy to staging and then later to production.

-For staging and production, we will keep different branches to make things simpler and easy to do hotfix.
+For staging and production, we will keep different branches to make things simpler.
+It will also make it easier for us to push a hotfix.

 # <a class="anchor" name="setting-up-gitlab-ci" href="#setting-up-gitlab-ci"><i class="anchor-icon"></i></a>Setting up Gitlab CI